MicrosoftDocs/sql-docs/docs/advanced-analytics/tutorials/rtsql-predict-and-plot-from-model.md

 ---
-title: Predict and plot from model (R in SQL quickstart) | Microsoft Docs ms.prod: sql ms.technology: machine-learning
+title: Quickstart to predict and plot from model using R in SQL Server Machine Learning | Microsoft Docs
+description: In this quickstart, learn about scoring using a prebuilt model in R and SQL Server data. ms.prod: sql ms.technology: machine-learning

-ms.date: 04/15/2018
+ms.date: 07/15/2018
-ms.topic: tutorial
+ms.topic: quickstart
 author: HeidiSteen
 ms.author: heidist
 manager: cgronlun
 ---
-# Predict and plot from model (R in SQL quickstart)
+# Quickstart: Predict and plot from model using R in SQL Server
 [!INCLUDE[appliesto-ss-xxxx-xxxx-xxx-md-winonly](../../includes/appliesto-ss-xxxx-xxxx-xxx-md-winonly.md)]

+In this quickstart, use the model you created in the previous quickstart to score predictions against fresh data.
 To perform _scoring_ using new data, get one of the trained models from the table, and then call a new set of data on which to base predictions.
 Scoring is a term sometimes used in data science to mean generating predictions, probabilities, or other values based on new data fed into a trained model.

+## Prerequisites

+This quickstart is an extension of [Create a predictive model](tutorials/rtsql-create-a-predictive-model-r.md).

 ## Create the table of new speeds